chris-wood/draft-analysis-challenges/draft-analysis-challenges.md

 ## Incentives

 Lack of incentives is a large barrier to adopting formal analysis in practice.
+From a research perspective, incentives vary.
+One incentive is the possibility to publish a peer-reviewed paper that has a positive impact on the researcher or their community.
+For example, publishing a paper might be incentive for young researchers who are still establishing themselves in the community.
+Publishing a paper might also be an incentive to help validate work in a community, e.g., by demonstrating that a research tool being developed has a positive influence on the community.

-From a research perspective, there is often little incentive to work on formal analysis for "uninteresting" or "overly simple" protocols, including those that seem to be "obviously correct."
-Publishing formal analysis with negative results, i.e., which demonstrate that there are no problems with a technical specification, is often challenging.
-And without proper publishing incentives, there is little incentive for academic researchers to spend time on this type of work.
+Publishing is not always easy, though, as there there is often little incentive to work on formal analysis for "uninteresting" or "overly simple" protocols, including those that seem to be "obviously correct."
+This is because publishing formal analysis with negative results, i.e., which demonstrate that there are no problems with a technical specification, is challenging.
 Addressing this problem may require establishing a venue for more easily publishing formal analysis without compromising on the quality of peer review.
 Such venue should make clear that publishing analysis of any type is appropriate, including formal models, pen and paper proofs, and so on.

+Another incentive is direct financial support.
+This can come in the form of grants for individual researchers to work on a problem, financial aid delivered to a community or project to which the researcher belongs or contributes, or something else.
+Regardless of the way that the aid is delivered, financial support empowers researchers to do work that they might not otherwise be able to justify amongst competing priorities.

 From the specification editor's perspective, sometimes analysis can seem unnecessary, perhaps because the object being specified is indeed "obviously correct" or that